indreshvishwakarma/quantum_computing/README.md

 # Learing Qiskit
-Implemetations of Quantum Computing Alogs in Qiskit
+Implemetations of Quantum Computing Algos in Qiskit